Coral-Protocol/software-testing-agents/README.md

 # Repo Understanding Agent

 This project provides an autonomous agent that **comprehensively analyzes and summarizes any GitHub repository**.
-It uses only three tools—`get_all_github_files`, `retrieve_github_file_content`, and `recall_system_message`—to recursively explore a repository, extract key file contents, and deliver concise, high-level insights.
+It uses only two tools—`get_all_github_files`, and `retrieve_github_file_content` to extract key file contents, and deliver concise, high-level insights.
+Specifically, we customized a **HeadSummaryMemory** class for the Repo Understanding Agent to solve the long context issue.

 ---